developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 		                <StartPage value="file://%INSTALLDIR%/menu.html" name="Menu"/>
 		            </General>

-2. Copy any required off-line files (i.e. ["BadLink"](/enterprise-browser/1-4/guide/configreference/#badlinkuri) pages, etc.) to the device, take note of their paths and specify those paths in the relevant sections of the `Config.xml` file, as necessary.
+**&#50;.
+Copy any required off-line files (i.e. ["BadLink"](/enterprise-browser/1-4/guide/configreference/#badlinkuri) pages, etc.) to the device, take note of their paths and specify those paths in the relevant sections of the `Config.xml` file, as necessary.

 > **Note**: The file systems of some operating systems are case-sensitive.
-Best practices for cross-platform compatibility therefore dictate that the use of upper and lower case for URL, file and path references in the `Config.xml` file be identical to those of the actual sources.
+For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

-3. If the app requires access to EB APIs, see the relevant section below.
+**&#51;.
+If the app requires access to RhoElements APIs**, see the [Deploy Legacy APIs](#deploylegacyapis) section below.

 See the [Config.xml Reference Guide](/enterprise-browser/1-4/guide/configreference) for more information about settings, parameters and other requirements.